Gim Eun-ji: Career

 Gim played in a number of events in the 2016–17 season and made the playoffs in a few as well.
 The team finished second at the inaugural Hokkaido Bank Curling Classic, third at the Hub International Crown of Curling and the Medicine Hat Charity Classic and fifth at the Crestwood Ladies Fall Classic.
 They also won the Karuizawa International 7–4 over Margaretha Sigfridsson.
 For the 2017–18 season they didn't play as many events but still found success finishing runner-up at the Prestige Hotels & Resorts Curling Classic to Rachel Homan and qualifying for the quarterfinals at the Colonial Square Ladies Classic, Karuizawa International and the Glynhill Ladies International.

-The team had a full schedule for the 2018–19 season with more than ten events and qualifying for the playoffs in five of them.
-They finished runner-up at the Gord Carroll Curling Classic and even played in the 2018 Tour Challenge Tier 2, losing the quarterfinal game.
+The team had a full schedule for the 2018–19 season, beginning with the Hokkaido Bank Curling Classic where they finished fourth.
+On tour in Canada, they reached the final of the Gord Carroll Curling Classic where they lost to Chelsea Brandwood.
+They also made the semifinals of the Prestige Hotels & Resorts Curling Classic and the quarterfinals of the Canad Inns Women's Classic.
+Team Gim was invited to play in the 2018 Tour Challenge Tier 2 Grand Slam event where they qualified for the playoffs as the number one seed.
+They then lost to Kristen Streifel 8–6 in the quarterfinals.